 Introduction to Futures Contracts and the Futures Market

-Futures is a financial market that futures contracts (contracts for buying and selling assets such as commodities, currency pairs, stocks, or indices) are traded.
+The futures market is a market in which futures contracts are traded (futures contracts for buying and selling assets such as commodities, currency pairs, stocks, or indices).

 What is a Futures Contract?